shashiX07/lost_found_api/README.md

 - **Window:** 1 minute
 - **Response:** 429 status code when exceeded

-## 🚀 Deployment

-This project is configured to deploy on Replit:

-1. **Fork this Repl** on Replit
-2. **Set up environment variables** in the Secrets tab
-3. **Configure your database** connection
-4. **Click the Run button** to start the server
-5. **Deploy** using Replit's deployment feature

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-## 📝 License

-This project is licensed under the ISC License.
-See the LICENSE file for details.

 ## 🆘 Support

 If you encounter any issues or have questions: